auth0/docs/articles/quickstart/spa/angular2/_includes/_centralized_login.md

 The service provides these methods:

-* `getUser$(options)` - Returns a stream of user data which accepts an options parameter
+* `getUser$(options)` - Requests user data from the SDK and accepts an options parameter, then makes the user profile data available in a local RxJS stream
-* `localAuthSetup()` - On app initialization, set up streams to manage authentication data in Angular; the session with Auth0 is checked to see if the user has logged in previously, and if so, they are re-authenticated on refresh without being prompted to log in again
+* `localAuthSetup()` - On app initialization, manage authentication data in Angular; the session with Auth0 is checked to see if the user has logged in previously, and if so, they are re-authenticated on refresh without being prompted to log in again
 * `login()` - Log in with Auth0
 * `handleAuthCallback()` - Process the response from the authorization server when returning to the app after login
 * `logout()` - Log out of Auth0